 The water around Bare Island is a popular spot for scuba diving and snorkelling.
 Up on the headland is the Henry Head walking track, a 4km return trail to Endeavour Lighthouse and World War II battlements.
 You can walk a little farther to Cape Banks for more breathtaking bay and ocean views.

-On the mesmerising coastline north of Cape Banks are three splendid golf courses - St Michael’s Golf Club, and Randwick Golf.
+On the mesmerising coastline north of Cape Banks are three splendid golf courses - St Michael’s Golf Club, The Coast Golf Club and Randwick Golf.
 All three clubs have enticing restaurants.
 There are delicious places to eat in La Perouse too, such as The Boatshed, a seafood delight on the pretty bay.